A Rating Quality Methodology for the Theoretical Description of Experimental Data: Methodology

 \textbf{(1) Weighted average:}

 This is the primary metric, emphasizing physically important zones.

 \textbf{(2) Geometric mean:}

+where $K$ is the number of active zones ($K = 7$ by default; $K = K_{\text{eff}} = 6$ when the Adaptive Zone Merging Rule of section~\ref{sec:sevenzones} is applied).
 The geometric mean \textbf{penalizes non-uniform models}: a single poor zone ($Q_i \sim 100$) drastically reduces $Q_{\text{geometric}}$ even if other zones are excellent.
 This acts as an Occam-type prior: models that fail catastrophically in one regime cannot compensate by overfitting elsewhere.
+Note that $Q_{\text{geometric}}$ is intentionally \emph{unweighted} (all zones enter with equal multiplicity): the physical hierarchy is already encoded in $Q_{\text{weighted}}$ via the weights $w_i$; having $Q_{\text{geometric}}$ treat all zones equally provides a complementary, conservative non-uniformity penalty that is independent of the weight assignment.

 \textbf{(3) Minimum score:}

 This provides a \textbf{conservative lower credibility bound}, representing worst-case model performance.
 High $Q_{\text{minimum}}$ indicates the model has no hidden defects across all kinematic regimes.